mahmoodlab/TANGLE/README.md

 ### Evaluate on TCGA-BRCA

 We provide a link to a [Drive](https://drive.google.com/drive/folders/1IKEuRULUz-Uvb8ZL8vvYw0Z49aD_Qp_4?usp=sharing) that includes (1) 3 pretrained checkpoints for Tangle, Tangle-Rec and Intra, and (2) pre-extracted slide embeddings for TCGA-BRCA.
 In addition, we provide a script for downstream evaluation.
-Due to patient privacy concerns, we cannot provide MGB slide embeddings, but the same script can easily be used for other downstream datasets, such as on BRACS, AIDPATH, IMPRESS, BCNB, etc.
+Due to patient privacy concerns, we cannot provide the in-house MGB slide embeddings, but the same script can easily be used for other downstream datasets, such as on BRACS, AIDPATH, IMPRESS, BCNB, etc.

 To run few-shot evaluation: